How do Lenses help your EDI Surveys drive actionable insights?

 For example tenure, department, whether you interview candidates, whether you talk to the press, and whether you believe that your company does a good job of supporting D&I.

-By looking through different lenses, we can learn more about groups (e.g. the non-white community) and whether they are included or excluded from say interview panels, and/or how they feel about your company culture.
+By looking through different lenses, we can learn more about specific demographics (e.g. the non-white community) and whether they are included or excluded from say interview panels, and/or how they feel about your company culture.

 How does this help?